-For most people, the new-found level of independence that university brings will be a whole new thing.
-There's plenty to think about before you set off – so we've gathered some important info for you to read through.
+For most people, the level of independence that university brings will be a whole new thing.
+There's plenty to think about before you set off – so we've gathered some important info to help you get ready.

 How do I prepare for moving into uni?

 - First of all, make sure you have everything you'll need for your halls and course.
 Check out our sister site The Student Room's list of what to take to uni.